zkSoju/obsidian/Solidity Core Knowledge.md

 - **linked libraries** are deployed separately on the blockchain and address of library is supplied to linked contract
 - **embedded libraries** are compiled within the contract

+Refer to the following page for a dive into version specific changes - [[Solidity Updates]].